Organizing plastic containers – 10 ways to keep your containers in check

 ‘It may sound obvious, but I always advise my clients to use the shapes as your guide.
 Put the circles in the circles, squares in squares and rectangles in rectangles.
 Go from largest to smallest with the corresponding lids stacked behind,’ she advises.

-If storage space is an issue, you can nest smaller Tupperware containers inside larger ones, just make sure they’re easy to see so you can quickly grab what you need – investing in transparent containers rather than opaque makes this easier.
+If storage space is an issue, you can nest smaller containers inside larger ones, just make sure they’re easy to see so you can quickly grab what you need – investing in transparent containers rather than opaque makes this easier.

 9. Use the back of a door

 Fitting a rack or narrow shelving to the back of a cabinet door is a great way to maximize on space, particularly if you’re looking for small kitchen storage ideas.
-Depending on size, you can slot lidded Tupperware vertically – handy for keeping tops and bottoms together.
+Depending on size, you can slot lidded containers vertically – handy for keeping tops and bottoms together.
 Alternatively, use it just for lids and store the containers separately in the cabinet itself.

-10. Stay on top of Tupperware organization
+10. Stay on top of organization

-How long should you keep plastic Tupperware?
+How long should you keep plastic containers?

-We’re all guilty of hoarding Tupperware for longer than we should.
+We’re all guilty of hoarding containers for longer than we should.
 The FSA advises that instructions for use should be followed and that any clear plastic storage boxes showing ‘clear signs of deterioration’ should be replaced.
 But how long before it’s well and truly had its day?

 Five years is about the average life expectancy for plastic containers, but if it's older than 10 years, get rid straight away.
 It’s only in the last decade that we’ve started to understand the dangers of chemicals (such as BPA) in some plastics, so any products produced before then might not be safe to use.